 • 12v “Starter” battery

-• This battery is similar to that in an ICE vehicle, and is responsible for running the HVAC system, radio, and other electronic components other than the drive motor(s).
+• This battery is similar to that in an ICE (Internal Combustion Engine) vehicle, and is responsible for running the heating/cooling systems, radio, and other electronic components other than the drive motor(s).
 There is no special maintenance required, but may need to be replaced over time, just like an ICE vehicle.

 • High-voltage, “traction” battery